Central Virginia

 • 00:19:30

-So that might have some implications for John to work for CAT.
+So that might have some implications for Jaunt or for CAT.

 But they're not voting and they are also, they have spoken with us about, you know, how are we supposed to be integrated into this system?